numba/numba/docs/src/CUDAJit.rst

 CUDA JIT enhances Numba translation by recognizing CUDA-C intrinsics, including threadIdx, blockIdx, blockDim, gridDim.
 All intrinsics are defined inside the `numbapro.cuda` module.

-Similar to `numba.decorators.jit`, argument types are defined in `argtypes` for `cuda.jit`.
-Since a CUDA kernel does not return any value, there is no `restype`.
+Since a CUDA kernel does not return any value, there is no `restype` for `jit` when the target is 'gpu'.

 To invoke the CUDA kernel, it must be configured for the grid and block dimensions.
 By default, gridDim and blockDim are (1, 1, 1).